rockettheme/docs/Docs/magento/start/install_magento.md

 Introduction
 -----

 Magento's installation process is not unlike many other popular CMS platforms.
-You'll need to create a database, choose your Magento package (RocketLauncher or default), and make sure you have all the permissions set correctly to avoid complications down the road.
+You will need to create a database, choose your Magento package (RocketLauncher or default), and make sure you have all the permissions set correctly to avoid complications down the road.

 Magento only connects to MySQL databases, which can be created and hosted through most major hosting plans.
 This database stores settings, content, and sales information which results in the normal use of your site.